veridu/veridu.github.io/pricing.md

 ---
 title: Pricing
+description: Create your tailored identity solution to see  the cost.
+You'll be pleasantly surprised.
 layout: page
 class: pricing
 ---
-<p>Create your tailored identity solution to see  the cost.
-You'll be pleasantly surprised.</p>